astral-sh/rye/docs/guide/workspaces.md

 # Workspaces

-Workspaces are a feature that allows you to work with multiple packages that have dependencies to each other.
-A workspace is declared by setting the `tool.rye.workspace` key a `pyproject.toml`.
-Afterwards all projects within that workspace share a singular virtualenv.
+Workspaces are a feature that allows you to work with multiple packages that have dependencies on each other.
+A workspace is declared by setting the `tool.rye.workspace` key in `pyproject.toml`.
+Afterwards, all projects within that workspace share a singular virtualenv.

 ## Declaring Workspaces

-A workspace is declared by the "toplevel" `pyproject.toml`.
+A workspace is declared in the "toplevel" `pyproject.toml`.
 At the very least the key `tool.rye.workspace` needs to be added.
-It's recommended that a glob pattern is also set in the `members` key to prevent accidentally including unintended folders as projects.
+It's also recommended to set a glob pattern in the `members` key to prevent accidentally including unintended folders as projects.

 ```toml